damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 ```
 ### BEFORE STARTING AT GITLAB

-* [ ] HR: Create issue called 'Onboard Jane Doe starting March 26' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master checklist, paste the private email address of the hire in there and /cc Jacob, Patricio and CEO.
+* [ ] People Ops: Create issue called 'Onboard Jane Doe starting March 26' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master checklist, paste the private email address of the hire in there and /cc Jacob, Patricio and CEO.
 * [ ] Hiring manager: cc new team member on the issue once they have a dev.GitLab.org account.
 * [ ] Jacob/CEO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
 * [ ] Jacob/CEO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 * [ ] Hiring manager: send an email to company address 'Please read https://about.gitlab.com/handbook/ and the relevant onboarding pages that are linked from there and let me know if you have any questions.'
 * [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), and become comfortable with Git and the GitLab workflow.
-* [ ] New team member: provide signed contract to HR.
+* [ ] New team member: provide signed contract to People Ops.
-* [ ] New team member: provide scan of photo ID to HR.
+* [ ] New team member: provide scan of photo ID to People Ops.
-* [ ] New team member: provide signed PIAA (proprietary information and assignment agreement) to HR.(US employees have a PIAA included in their contract)
+* [ ] New team member: provide signed PIAA (proprietary information and assignment agreement) to People Ops.(US employees have a PIAA included in their contract)
-* [ ] HR: file signed PIAA, contract, and photo ID in Dropbox and confirm receipt by commenting in the issue.
+* [ ] People Ops: file signed PIAA, contract, and photo ID in Dropbox and confirm receipt by commenting in the issue.
 * [ ] Jacob/CEO: Add to Slack
-* [ ] HR: Send email to new hire and buddy introducing them "We expect you to be resourceful but your buddy is here to help you get up to speed quickly.".
+* [ ] People Ops: Send email to new hire and buddy introducing them "We expect you to be resourceful but your buddy is here to help you get up to speed quickly.".
 Buddy is a junior that performs a similar job.

 ### WITHIN TWO DAYS OF STARTING

 #### For GitLab Inc employees only

-* [ ] HR: complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
+* [ ] People Ops: complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.
 * [ ] New employee: complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed with the first two days of hire.
 Note- this is critical so you must contact HR@gitlab.com if you have difficulty with this form.
 * [ ] New employee: submit a completed [New Employee Personal Information Form](https://docs.google.com/a/gitlab.com/document/d/1oK_-me8inC6pyODjITxMHiq5C5NC88xQw6cwUBU5g1g/edit?usp=sharing) to HR@gitlab.com
 * [ ] New employee: read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.
-* [ ] HR: Set up new hire training with TriNet (If necessary).
+* [ ] People Ops: Set up new hire training with TriNet (If necessary).

 #### For GitLab BV employees only

-* [ ] New employee: provide HR with your BSN (burger service nummer), bank account information (IBAN code), the basics (name, address, date of birth), and if you are based in the Netherlands, please indicate whether you want "loonheffingskorting" to be applied or not.
+* [ ] New employee: provide People Ops with your BSN (burger service nummer), bank account information (IBAN code), the basics (name, address, date of birth), and if you are based in the Netherlands, please indicate whether you want "loonheffingskorting" to be applied or not.

 #### For All New Team Members

-* [ ] HR: Add new employees to [Inc payroll](https://docs.google.com/document/d/1osAcaVUKU6v3GbuenygxSMqlFBuX7IxF5dI4AaxdeQc/edit#heading=h.8vrvk3l6lfzl) or [BV payroll](https://docs.google.com/document/d/1g6nZ7w1RqkSvD6VbyuRPauDTUuyTp4mDaHrUY2UVY-A/edit).
+* [ ] People Ops: Add new employees to [Inc payroll](https://docs.google.com/document/d/1osAcaVUKU6v3GbuenygxSMqlFBuX7IxF5dI4AaxdeQc/edit#heading=h.8vrvk3l6lfzl) or [BV payroll](https://docs.google.com/document/d/1g6nZ7w1RqkSvD6VbyuRPauDTUuyTp4mDaHrUY2UVY-A/edit).
-* [ ] Operations: reach out to the new team member to identify and order any necessary supplies/equipment
+* [ ] People Ops: reach out to the new team member to identify and order any necessary supplies/equipment
 * [ ] Patricio/Jacob/CEO: Add to tweetdeck
 * [ ] Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/) (don't use an avatar or stock photo).